 Updated July 2023

-Everyone says art and creativity are important, but are you wondering what the actual benefits of art are for kids?
+Everyone says art and creativity are important, but are you wondering what the actual benefits of arts for kids are?

 Art is naturally linked to creativity, an attribute that is increasingly being touted as one of the most important factors for the success of individuals, organizations, and cultures.

-Art is an activity that can employ all the senses—sight, sound, touch, smell, and taste—depending on the activity.
-Children’s brain synapses fire away as they experiment and create, squishing paint between their fingers, mixing colors and materials, or drawing from imagination or what they see in front of them.
+Art is an activity that can employ all the senses––sight, sound, touch, smell, and taste––depending on the activity.
+Children’s brain synapses fire away as they experiment and create by squishing paint between their fingers, mixing colors & materials, or drawing from imagination or what they see in front of them.